Graduate Certificate in Plain Language

 You will take three (3) graduate courses (9 credit hours):

-- ENG 5304 Foundations of Professional & Technical Communication (3 credit hours)
+- TCOM 5304 Foundations of Professional & Technical Communication (3 credit hours)

-- ENG 6324 Writing in the Professions Using Plain Language (3 credit hours)
+- TCOM 6324 Writing in the Professions Using Plain Language (3 credit hours)

 - One elective course (3 credit hours) from the list below.